d2s/Documentation/_posts/2018-04-10-Rsyncdaemon.md

 ---
 layout: post
-title:  "Rsync daemon"
+title:  "Rsync daemon setup"
 permalink: Rsyncdaemon
 ---
 It is advised to utilize ssh keys for setup of password less logins for rsync.
 But it is possible to setup rsync and password less login by utilize a rsync daemon setup.

-With a few tweaks I managed to get RsyncOSX working with rsync daemon..
-Be aware of not utilizing ssh, transfer of data is not encrypted.. probably not a problem on a local network, but I would not advise it on a public network (depends on what data is synchronized)..
-There is no need for adding some code to RsyncOSX..
+With a few tweaks it is possible to get RsyncOSX working with rsync daemon.
+Be aware of not utilizing ssh, transfer of data is not encrypted.
+This is probably not a problem on a local network, but I would not advise it on a public network (depends on what data is synchronized).

-I installed a Ubuntu 19.04 server, added a:
+The sample setup below is based upon a Ubuntu 19.04 server.
+How to get the rsync daemon up and running on the Ubuntu server is **not** part of this document.
+The rsync daemon on the server is setup to listen on port 873.

 ```
 /etc/rsyncd.conf
 pid file = /var/run/rsyncd.pid